davidgasquez/filecoin-data-portal/docs/data-sources.md

 Can be derived from the [deals](#deals) table.
 Storage Providers cab ve augmented with the following sources:

-- Reputation and location data from [filrep.io](https://filrep.io/) or internal sources.
-- More Storage Providers details using the different [provider.quest](https://provider.quest/) endpoints/datasets.
+- Location using the different [provider.quest](https://provider.quest/) endpoints/datasets.